tfhe/tfhe/README.md

 ### References

 [CGGI16]: I. Chillotti, N. Gama, M. Georgieva, and M. Izabachène.
 Faster fully homomorphic encryption: Bootstrapping in less than 0.1 seconds.
-Asyacrypt, To appear, 2016.
-Cryptology ePrint Archive, report 2016/870.
+In Asiacrypt 2016, pages 3-33.

 [DM15]:   L. Ducas and D. Micciancio.
 FHEW: Bootstrapping homomorphic encryption in less than a second.
 In Eurocrypt 2015, pages 617-640.